 - Eyes – Protecting from oxidative and solar damage

 With blueberries, the more you eat the more you benefit.

 Some studies have shown better total antioxidant capacity when 3 or more cups of blueberries were consumed per day as compared to a daily intake of 1-2 cups.”
 WHFoods.com2)

 And guess what?
 Blueberry leaves are reported to also have significant health benefits equal to the fruit!
 So harvest some leaves as well, and add them to tea.
 This applies to most of the berry leaves as well.
 Some folks dry the leaves and use them as tea.

 Ready to get growing?
-If you don’t have a local nursery or home store selling blueberry bushes, our top two go-to places are EdibleLandscaping.com or, you can even get Organic Highbush Blueberry Certified 100+ Seeds from Amazon!2)http://ediblelandscaping.com/
+If you don’t have a local nursery or home store selling blueberry bushes, our next stops are EdibleLandscaping.com or, you can even get Organic Highbush Blueberry Certified 100+ Seeds from Amazon!2)http://ediblelandscaping.com/

 What are your blueberry growing tips?
 Share in the comments or head over the Facebook Page!

 Devani Anjali Alderson runs a marketing agency helping business owners, artists, and creative minded people spread their message in the modern online world.
 She is also an avid fan of science fiction, photography, creative and fiction writing, master-minding with like-minded people, fangirling over Harry Potter, Lord of the Rings, BBC Sherlock… And her Maltese dog Caspian (as in the Prince from Narnia, not the sea).